How to Grow and Care for Variegated Triangle Leaf Fig Indoors

 Fertilizer

 Feed Ficus triangularis 'Variegata' every 4 weeks during the growing season with a balanced, water-soluble fertilizer.
-Do not feed during the cold season as growth is minimal and feeding at this time can cause fertilizer burn.
+Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn.

 Potting Mix

 Variegated Triangle Leaf Fig soil should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

 Repotting

 Repot Variegated Triangle Leaf Fig at the beginning of the growing season only when it has become root-bound.
 Repotting every 1-2 years is adequate for this plant.
+Avoid frequent repotting as it prefers to be pot-bound.

+Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.
 Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy.
 Never allow the roots to sit in soggy soil as it can result in leaf drop and root-rot.
+Take a look at these pots with multi mesh drainage holes on Amazon.

 Pruning

-When the Ficus triangularis 'Variegata' has reached maximum height or it has become leggy, cut back the branches to rejuvenate growth and also encourage a bushy, compact growth.
+Pruning Variegated Triangle Leaf Fig is easy.
+Remove dead and yellow leaves to maintain the plant neat.
+When the plant has reached maximum height or it has become leggy, cutback the branches to rejuvenate growth and also encourage a bushy, compact growth.
+You may use the foliage emanating from the pruning to propagate new plants.

 Propagation